a body of water with a small island in the middle of it

 • Outdoor activities & Giveback program

-• Opening ceremony, Closing ceremony, Welcome gift.
+• Opening ceremony, Closing ceremony, Welcome gift

 What's not included:

-• Flight ticket & visa to Japan
+• Flight ticket & visa to Bali

 • Travel insurance